Updated 19 August 2025

-The Consumer Price Index (CPI) remained steady at 2.4% p.a in the March 2025 quarter; headline inflation has been within the RBA’s target range for the third consecutive quarter since the pandemic.
+The Consumer Price Index (CPI) eased to 2.1% p.a. in the June 2025 quarter; headline inflation has been within the RBA’s target range for the fourth consecutive quarter since the pandemic.

-Quarterly consumer price inflation rose by 0.9% in the March quarter 2025, resulting in an annualised inflation rate of 2.4%.
-This marks the lowest annual inflation rate observed since the first quarter of 2021.
+Quarterly consumer price inflation rose by 0.7% in the June quarter 2025, resulting in an annualised inflation rate of 2.1%.
+This marks the lowest annual rate of inflation since the first quarter of 2021.

-The RBA forecast CPI to rise up to 3.7% by December quarter 2025 before falling throughout 2026, Treasury forecasts for the same period are lower.
+The RBA forecast CPI to rise to 3.1% by the June quarter 2025, before easing throughout 2026-2027.
+Treasury forecasts for the same period are lower.

-The Trimmed Mean Inflation (TMI), which offers a better reading of underlying inflation by excluding volatile items, was 2.9% in March.
-This is the first quarter in which both headline and underlying inflation was within the Reserve Bank's target band for the first time since 2021.
+The Trimmed Mean Inflation (TMI), which offers a better reading of underlying inflation by excluding volatile items, was 2.7% in June.
+This marks the second consecutive quarter in which both headline and underlying inflation have remained within the Reserve Bank's target band since 2021.

-The Producer Price Index (PPI) – a measure of industrial prices – remained steady at to 3.7% in the March quarter.
+The Producer Price Index (PPI) – a measure of industrial prices – dropped to 3.4% in the June quarter.

-Key contributors to rising prices in the March quarter were education (+5.2%), housing (+1.7%) and food and non-alcoholic beverages (+1.2%).
-The increase in housing for this quarter was primarily due to a 16.3% rise in electricity costs.
-Higher electricity prices in Brisbane, after the $1,000 rebate was used up, drove the rise.
+Key contributors to rising prices in the June quarter were clothing and footwear (+2.6%), health (+1.5%) and housing (+1.2%).
+The increase in housing for this quarter was primarily due to an 8.1% lift in electricity costs.
+Higher electricity prices in Perth and Brisbane, following the end of the government rebate, drove the increase.

-Annual services inflation fell to 3.7% in March from 4.3% in December, the lowest since June 2022, reflecting broad easing in services like rents and insurance.
+Annual services inflation fell to 3.3% in June from 3.7% in March, the lowest since June 2022, reflecting broad easing in services such as rents and insurance.

 The Consumer Price Index (CPI) measures changes in the price of a ‘basket’ of goods and services which account for a high proportion of expenditure by metropolitan households.
 Comprehensive CPI data is published by the Australian Bureau of Statistics quarterly, while a reduced price survey is conducted every month to supplement the quarterly data.